sunfounder/elite-explorer-kit/docs/source/fun_projects/08_fun_plant_monitor.rst

     * Or copy this code into Arduino IDE.

 .. note::
-   To install the library, use the Arduino Library Manager and search for **“DHT sensor library”** and **“LiquidCrystal I2C”** and install them.
+   To install the library, use the Arduino Library Manager and search for **"DHT sensor library"** and **"LiquidCrystal I2C"** and install them.

 .. raw:: html